CurlyDK/Eddies/README.md

 # Eddies
-In the future we will all be eddies in space that is because units of matter are large disturbances in space surrounded by multiples of smaller disturbances.
+In the future we will all be eddies in space.
+That is because units of matter are large disturbances in space surrounded by multiples of smaller disturbances.